baccuslab/pyret/docs/quickstart.rst

 While the STA gives a lot of information, it is not the whole story.
 Real RGCs are definitely *not* linear.
 One common way to correct for this fact is to fit a single, time-invariant (static), point-wise nonlinearity to the data.
-This is a mapping between the linear response to the real spiking data; in otherwords, it captures the difference between how the cell *would response if it were linear* and how the cell actually responds.
+This is a mapping between the linear response to the real spiking data; in other words, it captures the difference between how the cell *would response if it were linear* and how the cell actually responds.

 The first step in computing a nonlinearity is to compute how the recovered linear